-In this evaluation, we conduct simulation in the case where flows of data packets massively change the network as mentioned above in order to show that our proposal can adapt to massive environmental changes.
+In this evaluation, we conduct simulation in the case in which flows of data packets massively change the network as mentioned earlier to show that our proposal can adapt to massive environmental changes.
 A system that can adapt to massive environmental changes is considered to be able to adapt to minor fluctuations.
-Moreover, we assume that the data generation rate does not change until 10,000 s from the beginning of the simulation in order to compare our proposal and the non-control scheme under the same conditions.
+Moreover, we assume that the data generation rate does not change until 10,000s from the beginning of the simulation to compare our proposal and the non-control scheme under the same conditions.

-In the evaluation of PBR-opt-mr, degree h of the reduced order model is set to 3 and 100.
+In the evaluation of PBR-opt-mr, degree h of the reduced-order model is set to 3 and 100.
 As explained in Section 4, with lower h, the computational cost is lower but the estimation error is larger, which results in the slow convergence speed of potentials.
-Therefore, we evaluate not only in the case with low h (= 3) but also in the case with high h (= 100) for clarifying how the degree of the reduced order model effects potential convergence.
+Therefore, we evaluate not only in the case with low h (=3) but also in the case with high h (=100) for clarifying how the degree of the reduced-order model effects potential convergence.

-In the evaluation of PBR-opt, the design parameters (A_c , B_c , C_c , D_c) cannot be calculated with the dhinflmi function when N=104, i.e., the size of the model is 208, due to the considerable computational cost.
+In the evaluation of PBR-opt, the design parameters $(\mathbf{A}c, \mathbf{B}c, \mathbf{C}c, \mathbf{D}c)$ cannot be calculated with the dhinflmi function when N = 104 (i.e., the size of the model is 208) due to the considerable computational cost.
 This motivates us to reduce the computational burden upon controller parameter design and controller state updates.
-For compari-
+For comparison, we utilize an optimal static controller designed by the dlqr function,5 where the controller is assumed able to monitor the latest conditions of all nodes with no communication delay or control overhead (i.e., $h_i = 1$ for all nodes).
+It is known that static controllers can achieve satisfactory performance with such state feedback settings [Zhou et al. 1995].

 Fig. 6.
-Potential convergence in case of traffic changes
+Potential convergence in case of traffic changes.